Xymist/blog-2018/content/post/food-wednesday-pork-fillet.md

 tags = ["Food Wednesday", "Pork"]
 +++

-**This week**, someone else's hands were doing the cooking, so I could and did remember to take photographs.
+This week, someone else's hands were doing the cooking, so I could and did remember to take photographs.
 Credit due Fiona for this one; we don't know where the recipe originated.
-Lateness due to difficulties in actually retrieving said photographs.
+Lateness due to difficulties in actually retrieving said photographs from the camera.

-*Pork Fillet with Figs and Tallegio - Serves three.
+### Pork Fillet with Figs and Tallegio - Serves three.
 Two if you're hungry.
-Four if you're small.*
+Four if you're small.

-*Ingredients*
+#### Ingredients

 - One whole pork fillet
 - 6-8 dried figs
 - ~125ml dry sherry
 - 150g Tallegio D.O.P [^n]
 - A dozen or so sprigs fresh rosemary
 - Salt
 - Pepper
 - Courgettes
 - Butter
 - Red wild rice
 - Cream

-*Method*
+#### Procedure

 To start off, you want to get the figs drunk.
 They're parched, it's only kind.
 Sit them in a bowl, covered with the sherry, for at least an hour or so before you start doing anything else.